Pentagon chief approves request to extend National Guard protection of Capitol

 The discussion has come as lawmakers and security officials wrestle with how to make the nation’s capital safer against violence in the future.

 A review of security at the Capitol by retired Lt.
-Gen. Russel Honore after the riot recently found that Capitol Police are “understaffed, insufficiently equipped, and inadequately trained,” according to a draft copy of the report he submitted to congressional leaders.
+Gen. Russel Honoré after the riot recently found that the Capitol Police is “understaffed, insufficiently equipped, and inadequately trained,” according to a draft copy of the report he submitted to congressional leaders.

-Honore recommended filling 233 open positions on the Capitol Police force, plus adding 854 more, the report said.
+Honoré recommended filling 233 open positions on the Capitol Police force and adding 854, the report said.

 Karoun Demirjian contributed to this report.